-Democrats question Kevin McCarthy’s claim that terrorists are crossing the border: ‘He is either wrong or lying’
+Democrats question Rep. Kevin McCarthy’s claim that terrorists are crossing the border: ‘He is either wrong or lying’

 “Weird as the Chairman of the subcommittee on Intelligence and Special Operations and a border state member of Congress haven’t heard anything about this,” tweeted Rep. Ruben Gallego, a Democrat who represents the Phoenix area.
 “Gonna ask for a briefing.
 Pretty sure he is either wrong or lying.”

-U.S. Customs and Border Protection didn’t immediately respond to messages from The Washington Post early on Tuesday about whether anyone on the terror watch list has recently been caught at the border.
+U.S. Customs and Border Protection didn’t immediately respond to messages from The Washington Post early on Tuesday about whether anyone on the watch list has recently been caught at the border.
 McCarthy’s office also didn’t immediately return a message.

-McCarthy’s claims echo repeated assertions by former president Donald Trump and members of his administration that terrorists were using the southern border to sneak into the U.S., a line Trump often used to justify his attempts to build a wall and tighten immigration rules.
+McCarthy’s claims echo repeated assertions by President Donald Trump and members of his administration that terrorists were using the southern border to sneak into the United States, a line Trump often used to justify his attempts to build a wall and tighten immigration rules.

 But those claims withered under scrutiny.